 Artists begin paintings in very different ways.
 Some do careful sketches and plan out the composition.
 Others like my husband start putting paint down until they have an abstract from which they then develop the imagery that they see within that abstract.
 The first is a careful planner, the second draws more on subconscious.
 I am at neither end of the spectrum.
 I begin with an idea so in that sense I have some view of where I am going.
 I have a story to tell.
 The question is how I am going to tell it.
 Sometimes it is representational, sometimes it has elements of free association and veers towards semi-abstract.

 My current painting began in yoga class as I lay in child’s pose.
 My overactive brain never quite rests, but as I slowed my body down I began to think about my interviews and the imagery they conjured.
 I’ve written about my more recent interviews in these pages and the act of writing and editing them has forced me to find the kernels, the details that best define the story.
-As I thought about Hana and her story of coming over on the Kindertransport, I thought of her Red Cross letters.
+As I thought about Hanna and her story of coming over on the Kindertransport, I thought of her Red Cross letters.
 These letters had been her only way of communicating with her family still in Germany.
 They were transmitted through the Red Cross, but she told me that one couldn’t say much because other eyes were watching.
-Hana showed little affect as she talked about her family and the war.
+Hanna showed little affect as she talked about her family and the war.
 She carefully managed her emotions.
 Her story was best told in what wasn’t said.
 In answer to the question of how she knew her parents were no longer alive she replied, “everything stopped”.
 Her parents had been very good about sending Red Cross letters to her, fondly signed Vati and Mutti, until they could no longer send them.
-Her father, mother and brother all died in Auschwitz and Hana had to carry on.
+Her father, mother and brother all died in Auschwitz and Hanna had to carry on.
 And carry on she did with strong survival instincts noted by her daughters.

 The letters represented a different life and the embrace of family.
 When they stopped, that life ended and another began.
 I knew that the name of the painting would be “And Then Everything Stopped”.
 So the challenge with a painting about stopping is where to start.
 I’ve learned it doesn’t much matter as I can paint it out if I don’t like it.
 The important thing is to start and get things flowing.
 Then the process will take over.
 I have also learned that I am an experiential person.
 I have to do and see things to evaluate them.
 Some people can picture a dress out of a bolt of cloth.
 I would need to make it and then remake it if necessary.
 That is the way I paint as well.

-I reviewed the imagery that I had from Hana.
+I reviewed the imagery that I had from Hanna.
 She had many photos of her prior life and all of her Red Cross letters in an album.
 I had taken pictures of some of them as her granddaughter leafed through them.
-I had a picture of Hana’s hands as well.
+I had a picture of Hanna’s hands as well.
 I decided to begin with the Red Cross letters and did a rather abstracted painting of the pages, one folded open and emphasizing the many colors embedded in a seemingly white page.
 Blues, purples, yellows all tinted the page.
 The painting looked quite abstract until I inserted the red cross at the top with some identifying print.

 When I leave my studio I frequently set up the painting I am working on so it faces the door.
 This is so I can see it as someone stumbling across a painting in a studio and test my reaction.
 The next time I entered my studio I was less taken with the hands, too representational.
 I had just been reading Levin’s book on Lee Krasner, an abstract expressionist, which no doubt influenced my reaction.
 Before I could second guess myself I painted out the hands.